-Howard, a Democrat, was the representative for Maryland's 4th congressional district from 1837 to 1839.
+Howard was the representative for Maryland’s 4th congressional district and was a Democrat.
+He served from 1837 to 1839.

 From Dec 1829 to Mar 1839, Howard missed 346 of 1,669 roll call votes, which is 20.7%.
 This is on par with the median of 23.4% among the lifetime records of representatives serving in Mar 1839.
 The chart below reports missed votes over time.